 This class will examine several interpretations of Early Modern philosophers by 20th century authors who are original political thinkers in their own right.
 These interpretations have involved as much reconstruction of Early Modern thought as faithful scholarly commentary.
-Indeed, they sometimes shed more light on the interpreter than on the thinkers of the instructor:
+Indeed, they sometimes shed more light on the interpreter than on the thinkers being interpreted.
+Thus, we shall critically analyse the radical transformations of Early Modern texts that were undertaken in order to make these works relevant to social and political questions centuries later.

+Instructor: Martin Thibodeau

+Format: Seminar

-Prerequisite: One of the following, or permission
+Prerequisite: One of the following, or permission of the instructor:

-CTMP 2000, 2100, 2101, 3110, 3115 EMSP 2000, 2440, 3210, 3220, 3420,
+- CTMP 2000, 2100, 2101, 3110, 3115

+EMSP 2000, 2440, 3210, 3220, 3420, 3430, 4000

-PHIL 2210, 2220, 2270 POLI 2400, 2410, 2420
+PHIL 2210, 2220, 2270

+POLI 2400, 2410, 2420

 Crosslisting: EMSP 3440.03

-CTMP 3145.03: Leo Strauss and his Intellectual
+CTMP 3145.03: Leo Strauss and his Intellectual Context

-Context Leo Strauss was during his own lifetime a figure of controversy and has grown more so in the thirty years since his death.
+Leo Strauss was during his own lifetime a figure of controversy and has grown more so in the thirty years since his death.
 In recent newspaper and academic articles, Strauss has been seen through the influence of his students ("Straussians") to be the secret intellectual source of much of the Neo-Conservative movement and in particular the policies and doctrines of the Bush White House.
 This class will endeavour to understand Strauss's thought in terms of his own intellectual development and in the context of the issues that were particularly formative for his thinking.
 The course will include the influence of Husserl upon his thought, his reflections on Zionism and the Jewish intellectual tradition during the 1920s and 30s when he was still living in Germany, his critique of Carl Schmitt, his response to the thought of Martin Heidegger and his debate with Alexandre Kojeve.
 In short, the purpose of this course is to locate Strauss's thought in its intellectual context and thereby gain distance on the demonizing and sanctifying rhetoric that characterizes the contemporary debate about "Straussianism."